MicrosoftDocs/xamarin-docs/docs/ios/tvos/index.md

 ## Known Issues and Troubleshooting

-If you encounter any problems building tvOS with Xamarin, check the [release notes](/xamarin/ios/release-notes/), [Xamarin Bugzilla Tracker](https://bugzilla.xamarin.com/), and [GitHub](https://github.com/xamarin/xamarin-macios/issues) for existing issues.
+If you encounter any problems building tvOS with Xamarin, check [GitHub](https://github.com/xamarin/xamarin-macios/issues) for existing issues.

 Report new issues and suggestions [on GitHub](https://github.com/xamarin/xamarin-macios/issues).